smaran44/CPP-Advanced-Concepts/README.md

 Welcome to CP-DSA-Concepts-C++!
 This repository is crafted to help you master Competitive Programming and Data Structures & Algorithms (DSA) using C++.
 It includes structured notes, examples, and concepts explained in a beginner-friendly and practice-focused way.

 🔰 Start Here First
-Before diving into this repository, make sure you’ve gone through the foundational concepts in CPP-Fundamentals: https://github.com/smaran44/CPP-Fundamentals
+Before diving into this repository, make sure you’ve gone through the foundational concepts in [CPP Fundementals](https://github.com/smaran44/CPP-Fundamentals)

 This covers all the essential C++ topics you must know before starting CP/DSA: Master Variables & Operators, User Input & Math, Conditionals, Loops, Functions & Scope, Arrays, Strings, Pointers & Memory Management, Advanced Functions & Recursion, Structs & Enums, File Handling, Dynamic Memory Allocation, and Text Processing.